zekzekus/dotfiles/README.md

 * I am not using anything as autocompletion engine.
 Just language client sources by default except Go and Clojure.
 Those have their own sources implemented.
-* For a while I am going for simplicity so I removed statusline completely.

 ### Key bindings List